 Independent Diagnostic Testing Facility (IDTF)

-The following provides guidance regarding the types of entities that may or may not be sufficiently independent from a physician office or hospital to require enrollment as an independent diagnostic testing facility (IDTF).
-An entity generally should not be considered independent from a physician office or hospital if it has the following characteristics:
+View guidance regarding the types of entities that may or may not be sufficiently independent from a physician office or hospital to require enrollment as an IDTF.
+An entity generally should not be considered independent from a physician office or hospital if it has the below characteristics.

 - It is a physician practice that is owned, directly or indirectly, by one or more physicians or by a hospital